Model#

 client.set_data_source("model_1")

-To rename the tensor in the Orchestrator
+To rename the tensor in the Orchestrator, we provide the tensor name:

 client.rename_tensor("tensor", "renamed_tensor")

-SmartSim will replace the prefix with the current Model
+SmartSim will replace the prefix with the current Model name since prefixing is enabled

-.
-The contents of the Orchestrator
+on the current Model.
+The contents of the Orchestrator are:

 1) "model_2.renamed_tensor"